Edit

 Azure CycleCloud is an enterprise-friendly tool for orchestrating and managing High Performance Computing (HPC) environments on Azure.
 With CycleCloud, you can provision infrastructure for HPC systems, deploy familiar HPC schedulers, and automatically scale the infrastructure to run jobs efficiently at any scale.
 You can create different types of file systems and mount them to the compute cluster nodes to support HPC workloads.
 HPC administrators and users can deploy an HPC environment with common schedulers such as Slurm, PBSPro, LSF, Grid Engine, and HT-Condor.

-CycleCloud 7, first released in 2018, makes extensive use of Python 2.7 in its cluster-configuration software.
-As Python 2.7 reached end-of-life in 2020, CycleCloud 7 will be retired on 30 September 2023.
-Since CycleCloud is an installed product, you may continue to use your installations past this point at your own risk.
-No additional security patches or bug fixes will be released.
+CycleCloud 7, first released in 2018, uses Python 2.7 extensively in its cluster-configuration software.
+Since Python 2.7 reached end of life in 2020, CycleCloud 7 is retiring on 30 September 2023.
+Because CycleCloud is an installed product, you can continue using your installations past this date at your own risk.
+No additional security patches or bug fixes are available.

 Retirement alternatives

-CycleCloud 8 is the latest supported version with new features added including renewed focus on core HPC operations and Azure platform integration.
+CycleCloud 8 is the latest supported version with new features including a renewed focus on core HPC operations and Azure platform integration.

 New features include: